Test for non-negligible adverse shifts: Implementation

-A third option, which is a natural extension of sample splitting, is to use cross-validation instead.
-In \(V-\)fold cross-validation, the number of folds \(V\) mediates between calibration accuracy and inferential robustness.
-At the expense of refitting \(V\) times, this approach uses most of the data for calibration and can leverage the asymptotic null distribution, provided that the scores are out-of-sample predictions.
-In other words, it combines the best of Algorithm \ref{algo:dsos-1} and \ref{algo:dsos-2}, namely calibration accuracy from the first and inferential speed from the second.
-We refer to this variant as \texttt{DSOS-AT} in Section \ref{sec:experiments}.
+A third option, an obvious extension to sample splitting, is to use cross-validation instead.
+In \(k-\)fold cross-validation, the number of folds \(k\) mediates between calibration accuracy and inferential robustness.
+At the expense of refitting \(k\) times, this approach uses most of the data for calibration and can leverage the asymptotic null distribution, provided that the scores are out-of-sample predictions.
+This strategy is also called cross-fitting in semiparametric inference.
+It combines the best of both worlds, namely calibration accuracy and inferential speed.
+We refer to this variant as \texttt{DSOS-CV} in Section \ref{sec:experiments}.
 We show in simulations that this approach either matches or exceeds the performance of \texttt{DSOS-PT} and \texttt{DSOS-SS}.